 Shopping a season ahead is much different from shopping in season.
 It takes patience, as you’ll have to wait for the best deals.
 For example, don’t buy the latest spring styles when they debut in February — wait until Memorial Day to pick up these pieces.

-“Same goes for summer apparel, which debuts in May but is better priced during Fourth of July and Labor Day sales,” said Kendal Perez, savings expert with Coupon Sherpa.
+“Same goes for summer apparel, which debuts in May but is better priced during Fourth of July and Labor Day sales,” said savings expert Kendal Perez.

 It can be challenging to avoid new seasonal trends.
 However, waiting until items are on sale is one of the best ways to save money on clothing.